timbreitkreutz/yajp/README.md

 respects the Javascript language.
 This means fixing things like scoping rules, global leakage, ambiguity around comparison operators and semicolon insertion, etc., but leaving the prototypical design and basic syntax alone.

+I'd also like to include a simple beget() type method to aid in prototypical inheritance.

 If there is already a project like this that I missed please drop me a line at tim@sbrew.com.
 I want to know.
 Otherwise, here it goes!